Immortals-Robotics/ImmortalsSSL/README.md

+# Deprecation notice
+This repository acts as a read-only archive.
+Further development is done in https://github.com/Immortals-Robotics/Tyr.

 # Immortals SSL
 Immortals code base for the Robocup Soccer Small-Size League.
 The overall software architecture is to take information of the field from SSL-Vision over network, filter this information and pass them to the AI.
 The AI calculates a target for each robot.
 Finally, it transmits the processed data to the robots, in each frame.